domivillacis/MechaCar_Statistical_Analysis/README.md

 AutosRU's is a very successful car dealer that has released their newest prototype car, the MechaCar, which should be successful, but has sadly suffered from production issues, blocking the manufacturing team's progress.

-Jeremy has been with the company for 10 years and because he has extensive product knowledge, he was chosen as the lead analyst for the data analysis team to perform statistical tests and find insights to help the manufacturing team.
+Jeremy has been with the company for 10 years and because he has extensive product knowledge, he was chosen as the lead analyst for the data analytics team to perform statistical tests and find insights to help the manufacturing team.

 For this analysis, Jeremy will use the R programming language.